 iPad Pro 2020 11"

-“The iPad Pro 2020 is the best version of the best tablet you can buy, and won't be fazed by anything task you throw at it”
+“The iPad Pro 2020 is the best version of the best tablet you can buy, and won't be fazed by any task you throw at it”

 - Amazing screen